fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/references/filter_tree/tas.md

 # TAS

-These endpoints are used to power USAspending.gov's TAS search component on the advanced search page.
+This endpoint is used to power USAspending.gov's TAS search component on the advanced search page.
-The response is a forest of filter search nodes, which despite having a unified structure represent different database fields based on depth in the tree.
+The response is a forest of search filter nodes, which despite having a unified structure represent different database fields based on depth in the tree.

 ## Toptier Search [GET /api/v2/references/filter_tree/tas/{?depth}]